DottoreTozzi/iSpindel-TCP-Server/README_en.md

 # iSpindel Generic TCP Server
 #### (iSpindle.py Version 1.3.1)

+**New (20.01.2018)**
+iSpindle.py Version 1.3.3
+The iSpindle config option "token" can now be used as Ubidots Token, in order to only forward the data of certain devices, or use different tokens for several of them.
+Leave blank or put a leading asterisk ("*") in order to exclude an iSpindle from Ubidots forwarding.
+This is now the default behavior (Ubidots Forwarding switched on; new parameter UBI_USE_ISPINDLE_TOKEN enabled, too).
+The global UBIDOTS_TOKEN parameter will now only be used if UBI_USE_ISPINDLE_TOKEN is disabled while UBIDOTS is enabled.

 **New (25.11.2017)**
 Interim Release.
 Restored compatibility with Raspbian/Debian Jessie and PHP7.